wikukarno/buanacoding/content/blog/testing-in-go-writing-unit-tests-with-the-testing-package.md

 url: /2025/04/testing-in-go-writing-unit-tests-with.html
 tags:
 - Go
+description: "Learn how to write unit tests in Go using the built-in testing package."
+keywords: ["Go", "testing", "unit tests", "testing package", "best practices"]
 ---

 Testing is one of the most important parts of software development, yet often overlooked.
 In Go, testing is not an afterthought — it's built into the language itself through the powerful and easy-to-use `testing` package.
 Whether you're building a web app, API, or CLI tool, writing tests will help you catch bugs early, document your code, and refactor safely.